splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

 Service owners can use the service view in Splunk APM to get a complete view of their service health in a single pane of glass.
 The service view includes availability, dependencies, request, error, and duration (RED) metrics, top endpoints, logs, runtime metrics, and infrastructure metrics for a selected service.

+.. note:: The service view is available for instrumented services that send spans with a service.name.

 Access the service view for your service
 ===========================================